 12. Can You Swim In The Nile?

 In certain sections of the Nile, you can swim in the water and you will be safe from both the current and other animals.
-In some areas, the river has rapids and the water moves at high speeds that would be unsafe for swimming.
+In some areas, the river has rapids, and the water moves at high speeds that would be unsafe for swimming.

 Whether the Nile is the longest river or not, its biggest impact was giving all of us Egypt.
-Egyptian civilisation pushed humans forward and formed a great basis for all the other things we have done.
+Egyptian civilization pushed humans forward and formed a great basis for all the other things we have done.